radanskoric/radanskoric.github.io/_posts/2024-09-16-euruko-2024-reflection.markdown

 Besides all the talks, for me personally, Euruko delivered on the most important aspect of conferences: I met some friends I haven't seen in a while and I met a lot of interesting new people.
 All in all, I was super happy that I went.

 P.S.
-Big thanks to [Predrag](https://www.linkedin.com/in/predrag-radenkovic-07512116/){:target="_blank"} for driving to and from the conference and suffering, along with Miha, my company along the way.
+Big thanks to [Predrag](https://www.linkedin.com/in/predrag-radenkovic-07512116/){:target="_blank"} for driving to and from the conference and suffering, together with Miha, my company along the way.